-In addition to the assets shown above, assets with an estimated net book value as at 31 December 2019 of \$51,479 (31 December 2018 of \$74,997.81) were donated before 2017 and in use by SEforALL.
+In addition to the assets shown above, assets with an estimated net book value as at 31 December 2020 of \$26,511 (31 December 2019 of \$51,479) were donated before 2017 and in use by SEforALL.

-3.2 Receivables
+3.3.2 Receivables

-The receivables balance presented as "Cash at Managers" as at 31 December 2019 represents the balance of contributions received.
+The receivables balance presented as "Cash at Managers" as at 31 December 2020 represents the balance of contributions received.
 The cash balances are held and managed by UNF, UNOPS, in accordance with the terms of the relevant management agreement, or held and managed directly by SEforALL.

-Furthermore, the receivable balance presented as "Debtors" amounting to \$3,843,673 refers to contracted commitments not yet received.
-Of the \$3.8 million to be received, \$2.2 million is expected within 1 year (in 2020) and \$1.6 million to be received in 2021 and beyond.
+Furthermore, the receivable balance presented as Debtors amounting to \$15.0 million (2019: \$3.8 million) refers to contracted commitments not yet received.
+Of the \$15.0 million to be received, \$7.3 million is expected within 1 year (in 2021) and \$7.7 million to be received in 2022 and beyond.

-3.3 Post balance sheet events
+3.3.3 Post balance sheet events

-The lease for the current premises of SEforALL in Vienna expires on 31 December 2021, and SEforALL is currently engaged in looking for new premises in Vienna to allow for the growth of the organization, with a view to signing the contract by 1 October 2020.
+The lease for the current premises of SEforALL in Vienna expires on 31 December 2021, and SEforALL is currently extending the contract to the 31 December 2024.

 The COVID-19 crisis as well as the economic crisis have the potential to fundamentally shift priorities for development partners, funders, and countries.
-SEforALL is already surging efforts on new priorities and responding to high-level requests, particularly on Energy and Health, and identifying strategies for building greater synergies between SDG7 (Sustainable Development Goal 7 on Clean Energy) and the health and economic crises.
+SEforALL is surging efforts on new priorities and responding to high-level requests, particularly on Powering Healthcare, and identifying strategies for building greater synergies between SDG7 (Sustainable Development Goal 7 on Clean Energy) and the health and economic crises.
 Operationally, SEforALL was well placed to work from home, having already adopted cloud-based software solutions and providing all staff with laptops and mobile phones.
-SEforALL has identified and reviewed key organizational risks related to this crisis and has presented the outcome along with mitigation actions to SEforALL's Administrative Board.